ndbroadbent/git-remove-debug/README.md

 This is a small script that parses the output from `git diff`, and deletes any **new** lines that are "debugging statements".
 You can also pass a custom regex.

+By default, the script will show all of the lines that it will delete, and it will ask you to confirm.
+You can skip the confirmation by using the `-f` (or `--force`) option.

-It also has an "interactive" mode, similar to `git add -p` or `git checkout -p`.
-When running in interactive mode, it will ask you whether or not you want to delete each line.
-It will only delete everything at the end, so you can use ctrl+C to cancel at any time.
+It also has an `patch` mode, similar to `git add -p` or `git checkout -p`.
+You can enable patch mode with the `-p` flag.
+When running in this mode, the script will ask you to confirm each individual line.
+You can use `Ctrl+C` to cancel at any time.

+## Disclaimer

+This software is provided without warranty of any kind, and I can not be held responsible for any lost data.

+## Automatic Backups

+This script will make a a backup of every file that it touches.
+The paths will be displayed in the console.

 ## Debugging Statements